Skip to flight searchSkip to main content

 Missing a connecting flight

 One of the most common reasons for missing a flight is if you have a connecting flight and a delay with the first flight causes you to miss your second flight.
-In this case, your flight is protected by the airline and they'll put you on the next flight and supply you with any necessary accommodation or catering free of charge.
+In most cases, your flight is protected by the airline and they'll put you on the next flight and supply you with any necessary accommodation or catering free of charge.

 Flat tire rule